Text Encoding Initiative: Technical details

+charDecl.
+This enables encoders to document non-Unicode characters present in their texts, but the TEI Guidelines encourage users to first check whether this is necessary.
+The TEI Guidelines also include documentation on how to make use of the Unicode Private Use Areas.

-Most users of the format do not use the complete range of tags, but produce a customisation using a project-specific subset of the tags and attributes defined by the Guidelines.
+Most users of the format do not use the complete range of elements, but produce a customisation using a project-specific subset of the tags and attributes defined by the Guidelines.
 The TEI defines a sophisticated customization mechanism known as ODD for this purpose.
 In addition to documenting and describing each TEI tag, an ODD specification specifies its content model and other usage constraints, which may be expressed using schematron.

 TEI Lite is an example of such a customization.
 It defines an XML-based file format for exchanging texts.
 It is a manageable selection from the extensive set of elements available in the full TEI Guidelines.

 As an XML-based format, TEI cannot directly deal with overlapping markup and non-hierarchical structures.
 A variety of options to represent this sort of data is suggested by the guidelines.

 Examples

 The text of the TEI guidelines is rich in examples.
 There is also a samples page on the TEI wiki, which gives examples of real-world projects that expose their underlying TEI.